relativitydev/transfer-api-samples/README.md

 * A Relativity instance that you can connect to
 * Valid Relativity credentials

-The next sections incrementally builds the sample solution from the ground up and culminate with basic and advanced transfer demos.
+The next sections incrementally builds the solution to demonstrate both basic and advanced TAPI features.

 * [Project Skeleton](#project-skeleton)
 * [General Concepts and Configuration](#general-concepts-and-configuration)